Browse Tag

 /

-I have been to London quite many times.
+I have been to London quite a few times.
 This time I visited St Katherine’s Docks by mistake and it was worth making this mistake.
 I planned to go around places where I have never been—essentially going off beaten tracks around London.
 Every tourist who comes to London surely goes to Tower Bridge to visit the bridge and the Tower of London.
-As I myself have been to Tower Bridge many times I decided to go around it instead going straight to it.
-Checking out the areas surrounding.
+As I have been to Tower Bridge many times I decided to go around it instead of going straight to it, checking out the surrounding areas.

 St Katherine Dockland london